 Panel clips are available as floating clips or fixed clips and are available in different stand-off heights.
-Refer to the erection drawings to determine the type of clip and quantity of fasteners required for each roof condition.
+Refer to the erection drawings to determine the type of clip required for each roof condition.

-Check that the panel clip's tab is seated tightly around the roof panel's seam.
+Check that the panel clip's tab or hook is seated tightly around the roof panel's seam and that the panel clip's hook has capture the panel's male leg.